 Our Big Fourth of July Amazing Race Idea

-- I like this idea!
-Maybe I can find an old sheet to use for this, and paint it like an American Flag!
+- Maybe I can find an old sheet to use for this, and paint it like an American Flag.
 You know…in my spare time.
-From Family Fun
+From Family Fun.
+Family Fun was a Disney site that is no longer available.

 Find my twist on this idea to make it fit into my Patriotic theme below: